 What any Ecuadorian Real Estate Attorney needs in order to be able to represent you for the Real Estate Closing itself, is the former (past) Escritura and/or Minuta of the current owner’s past purchase of the property, plus color copies of each the Buyers’/Sellers’ Identifications (i.e. Foreign Passport or Ecuadorian Cedula).
-The Real Estate Closing process generally takes around 2-4 weeks to complete, from start to finish, depending on how quickly the Seller/Buyer are in providing the necessary documents, required information and/or answering any questions that may arise, as you and they move through the process to effect the change in property ownership to your name.
+The Ecuadorian Real Estate Closing process generally takes around 2-4 weeks to complete, from start to finish, depending on how quickly the Seller/Buyer are in providing the necessary documents, required information and/or answering any questions that may arise, as you and they move through the process to effect the change in property ownership to your name.
 This can also be done via a Power of Attorney, where you sign and notarize such a document appointing your Ecuadorian Attorney to handle the purchase (or sale) of your Ecuador Real Estate Property on your behalf, without you even needing to be, come or stay in Ecuador to do so – see as follows for a clickable link to another article I wrote on “CuencaHighLife” about that particular theme specifically: https://

-Payment for buying/selling a property in Ecuador is usually made via bank wire transfer (international wire transfer is generally more typical in the case of Expatriates).
-Any Real Estate Attorney fees and/or fees to reimburse your representing Ecuador Real Estate Attorney for Municipality costs or Notary Fees, that are prepaid by your Attorney on your behalf, are usually paid either in cash, by personal check or by a deposit made to the bank account of the representing Attorney with respect to your Real Estate Closing.
+Payment for buying/selling a property in Ecuador is usually made via bank wire transfer (international wire transfer is generally more typical in the case of Expats).
+And, so as to pay Real Estate Attorney fees and/or fees to reimburse your representing Ecuador Real Estate Attorney for Municipality costs or Notary Fees that are prepaid by your Attorney on your behalf, those are usually made payable via either personal check, cash in hand or a cash deposit made to the bank account of the representing Attorney with respect to your Ecuador Real Estate Closing.

-Thus, in summation of all of the above, if you have found, or in the future find, a property in Ecuador that seems to sing and/or appears to “have your name on it,” certainly don’t be afraid to make an offer to buy it.
-Just always be sure—for purposes of purchasing any property in Ecuador—to retain competent Ecuadorian legal counsel, so as to ensure that your attempt to purchase your property will not be made in vain, and perhaps even more importantly, that it not be made in pain!
+Thus, in summation of all of the above, if you have found, or may at any time in the future find, a property in Ecuador that seems to sing and/or appears to “have your name on it”, certainly don’t be afraid to make an offer to buy it.
+Just always be sure, for purposes of purchasing any property in Ecuador, to retain competent Ecuadorian legal counsel, so as to ensure that your attempt to purchase your property will not be made in vain, and perhaps even more importantly, that it not be made in pain.